MOROCCO TOURISM OFFICE • SAMPLE TOUR

-By dusk, most tourist have returned to their hotels, but I stay to photograph the Berber farmers who come in from the countryside for entertainment and supplies.
-Portable food vendors offer salads, grilled lamb and vats of goat head soup.
-The air pulsates with the odors of smoke, cooking meats, perfumes, spices and sounds of voices and music reverberating from drums, makeshift violins and local guitars.
+By dusk, most tourists have returned to their hotels, but I stay to photograph the Berber farmers who come in from the countryside for entertainment and supplies.
+Portable food vendors offer salads, grilled lamb, and vats of goat head soup.
+The air pulsates with the odors of smoke, cooking meats, perfumes, spices, and sounds of voices and music reverberating from drums, makeshift violins, and local guitars.
 Fortune tellers predict the future, kids chase each other through the crowds stopping to ask strangers for change and candy.

 As the evening wears on, I retreat to a second-story cafe and sit at a table overlooking the square, content to watch life resonate in the Jemaa el Fna.
 Jemaa el Fna is translated as "Place of the Dead", but I find it to be the most lively spot in all of Morocco.
 This market square located in the center of exotic Marrakesh has been the center of local life since the 11th century.
 It is an exciting place whose character changes as the day progresses.
 It is one of the "Imperial cities" of Morocco, an oasis of life surrounded by the endless, silent Sahara Desert.